Stop The Scrolling Header | Enable the Scrolling Header

 Morley opened one of the stalls at the end and led the Raven in.
 He tied her lead to a ring set low in the wall and bolted the low door.
 Then he hesitated.
 She blinked owlishly at him.
 He sighed and said, ‘Behave.
 If you’re good, then I’ll bring you a drink.
 If you’re naughty, then you won’t get a drink and Quennel will beat you.
 Understand?’

 Morley left.
-She heard him close the stable door.
+She the Raven.
+Every time you switch between characters you have to repeat their names. heard him close the stable door.
 After waiting a minute or two, she reached up and untied the lead.
 The horse in the stall next to her – a chestnut with a long, thin nose – gave her a cursory glance and then turned back to staring at the wall.

 The Raven swung her lead around in the air, enjoying the whitt-whitt-whitt-whitt sound of whirling leather.
 There was a spider struggling to reach the top of the door.
 It slipped and swung on its thread, legs waving frantically.
 She caught it on her finger and stuck its thread on the wall.
 The spider caught and began to climb.
 It found a knothole and rested there a moment before continuing its journey.
 When it reached the sloping ceiling, it scuttled around aimlessly for a bit before settling down.
 It twitched a front leg triumphantly and began to spin.